 – touring productions and shows.

 The committee is keen to host interesting and varied productions at the theatre.
-The committee has put on two of its own productions in recent years:
+The committee has put on three of its own productions in recent years:

 But the Albert Hall is a community space.
 Anyone can hire it for their own performance or show.
 Whilst it is mainly used for theatre productions, it can also accommodate: